occopus/docs/sphinx/source/user/setup.rst

     ``uds``

-    The ``UDS`` (Universal Data Storage) instance is a component responsible for storing persistent data for OCCO to operate properly.
+    The ``UDS`` (Universal Data Storage) instance is a component responsible for storing persistent data for Occopus to operate properly.
 The default configuration which works with `redis databases <http://redis.io>`_ are as follows:

     .. code::